Using FusionAuth on Docker

 Custom Docker Images

 If you want to build your own image starting with our base image, start with the fusionauth/fusionauth-app image.
-Just as the FusionAuth Docker image is based on the ubuntu:jammy image, you can build a Docker file which is based on the fusionauth/fusionauth-app:latest image.
-This can be useful if you want to permanently add a password hashing plugin, configuration file, or other customization directly in to the image.
+Just as the FusionAuth Docker image is based on an Ubuntu container image, you can build a Docker file which is based on the fusionauth/fusionauth-app:latest image.
+This can be useful if you want to permanently add a password hashing plugin, configuration file, or other customization to the image.

 Example docker-compose.yml for building fusionauth-app including a plugin